amelielabs/amelie/README.md

 performs automatic partitioning, and generates parallel group plans for all types of queries.

+Learn more about [How It Works](https://amelielabs.io/overview.html) and [Get Started](https://amelielabs.io/docs/).

+Official Docker image is coming soon.

 ### Asynchronous Replication

 Amelie has support for Hot Backup and Async Logical Replication, which allows